Urban Legends About Duluth

 There are also rumors that some kids committed suicide under the stage.

 I graduated in '09 and I will admit, it gets a little creepy in that auditorium.
 I've never personally experienced anything, but the one time I went below the stage I had that eerie feeling I was being watched.
-Never went down there again.
+I never went down there again and I still get the chills just thinking about the feeling I got.

 In the first clip on the video below, if you look on the right side it almost looks as if someone is standing there.